KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max output value, meaning that the range {R,G,B} is 0 to 10000.
 This means that content creators shall be aware of 10000 cd/m2 as the maximum value range.
-It does not mean that the display will be capable of outputing this light luminance.
+It does not mean that the display will be capable of outputing this light intensity.

 ## Exporter considerations for light contribution values

-This section describes how an exporter shall handle lightsources, such as point, directional or environment lights, that are saved with the model.
+This section describes how an exporter shall handle lightsources, such as point, directional, emissive or environment lights, that are saved with the model.

 A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
-If scene max light contribution is above 10000 cd / m2 there is a choice to downscale light values before export.
+If scene max light contribution intensity is above 10000 there is a choice to downscale light values before export.

 ## Display type